 In those years I’ve witnessed the evolution of the energy drink: in 2003 every energy drink looked like Red Bull or Monster Energy; now some energy drinks are indistinguishable from ready-to-drink coffees, teas, and juice beverages.
 Along with the evolution of the caffeinated beverage, my business has evolved too.
 I’m happy to announce that “GreenEyedGuide” is now “GEG Research and Consulting”.
 GEG, for short, is your expert in managing fatigue and caffeine use in the workplace.

 My ambition as the “GreenEyedGuide” has always been to help people see caffeinated beverages the way I do, through my green eyes.
 I wanted to share my science background to help people make the best choices for themselves, based on facts, not fear.

 With the new business name and slogan comes a sharper focus to the “HOW” behind my “WHY”.
-With my 5 Levels of Fatigue system, I can help people identify where fatigue is doing the most damage.
-To boost my own system, I’ve incorporated the best practices used to keep tired nurses from killing people.
-As a result, my Fatigue Management Workshop helps people learn what to drink and how to think for every Level of Fatigue.
+With my 5 Levels of Fatigue system, I can help people who struggle with stress and sleep deprivation.
+My workshops explore the relationship between caffeine, performance, and mental health.
+As a result, my 5 Levels of Fatigue Workshop helps people perform their best when feeling their worst.

 Caffeine and Fatigue Research and Consulting